-Video-on-Demand from China
+Video-on-Demand Platforms from China

 1. Youku Tudou

 The most populous nation in the world occupies almost half (47%) of Asia’s video on demand (VOD) market.
 Yet the Chinese don’t turn to global brands such as Netflix and YouTube.
-They stream in local websites, one of which is Youku Tudou.
+They stream on local websites, one of which is Youku Tudou.

-Founded September 2005, Youku Tudou started out as China’s version of YouTube.
+Founded in September 2005, Youku Tudou started as China’s version of YouTube.
 E-commerce giant Alibaba acquired the company later on in 2016.
 It has seen tremendous growth since then, clocking in 500 million users monthly.